esp-iwnl/Portfolio-Projs/README.md

 ## Skills
 My current skills include:
 - A good understanding of the Kali OS and its terminal.
-- Great foundations of the python language.
+- Great foundations of the python language, while also using the LUA language to expand on my Nvim plugins.
 - Problem solving.
 - Attention to detail as that is paramount within the cyber security field.
 - Solid grasp of renound ethical hacking tools.
 To name a few: